uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ## Mapping APIs to Self Assessment tax return forms

 Parameters in some Income Tax (Making Tax Digital) APIs map to box numbers in [Self Assessment tax return forms (GOV.UK)](https://www.gov.uk/self-assessment-tax-return-forms).
-You can download this mapping information as CSV files from the [income-tax-mtd-changelog/mapping](https://github.com/hmrc/income-tax-mtd-changelog/blob/main/mapping/mapping-csv-files.md) (GitHub).
+You can download this mapping information as CSV files from [income-tax-mtd-changelog/mapping](https://github.com/hmrc/income-tax-mtd-changelog/blob/main/mapping/mapping-csv-files.md) (GitHub).

 ## Changelogs

 ### API changelog

-The [income-tax-mtd-changelog](https://github.com/hmrc/income-tax-mtd-changelog) (GitHub) provides detailed and comprehensive information about API changes.
+The [API changelog](https://github.com/hmrc/income-tax-mtd-changelog) (GitHub) provides detailed and comprehensive information about API changes.

 ### Document changelog

 Below is a summary of updates to this service guide.

+#### Version 4.3

+- Update API endpoint links within the guide to point to latest available versions

 #### Version 4.2